-We exist to address the academic and social needs of high-ability, low-income students.
+We exist to address the academic and social needs of high-ability students from low-income households.
 We do this by providing high-quality educational and recreational activities for the students involved in our program.
 The staff of Camp Launch is driven by a desire to foster a collaborative, respectful environment for students in order to help them grow and reach their potential.

 Camp Launch Values

 Camp Launch is a two-week summer camp for rising seventh- through tenth-grade high-ability students from low-income households.
 Students will have the opportunity to take classes that are based upon science and writing curriculum units geared toward this population of students.

 Camp Launch was named to reflect the emphasis on changing the lives of high-ability, low-income children by providing opportunities that could launch them on an educational and career trajectory leading them into a bright, successful future.
 The major aspirations of the Center for Gifted Education are to provide the campers with a vision for the future that extends beyond the world the children know and to instill a love of learning in the campers.
 Camp Launch has four goals:

 to deliver rigorous academic courses in STEM, writing, academic self-efficacy, and other areas of personal development;

 to provide enrichment opportunities in a wider variety of content areas;

 to encourage the development of peer support networks; and

 to develop in campers a future orientation that includes a college education, along with preparation that will help them take advantage of enabling opportunities to achieve that goal.